DCT

 • Asserted Claims: Claims 1, 5, and 12-16 Compl. ¶101

-• Accused Features: The complaint alleges that the use of the GemCode platform to form droplets infringes the '430 patent Compl. ¶101
+• Accused Features: The complaint alleges that the use of the GemCode platform to form droplets infringes this patent Compl. ¶101

 III.
 The Accused Instrumentality